Quist0n/PullDown/README.md

 # PullDown
-Bash script using youtube-dl &amp; axel to download remote files
+Bash script using youtube-dl and  axel to download remote files